Skip to main content

 + ValidateIssuerSigningKey = true,

-+ IssuerSigningKey = new SymmetricSecurityKey(key),
++ IssuerSigningKey = signingKey,

 + ValidateIssuer = false,

-+ ValidateAudience = false
++ ValidateAudience = false,

 + };